Åbo Skeppswarf

 Åbo Skeppswarfs Aktie Bolaget was a shipbuilding company that operated in Turku, Finland Proper, in 1741–1883.

 The company was started by Robert Fithie, who later handed over the business to his son Carl Fithie.
 After this the yard operated under different names and the owners were mostly local Finnish merchants.
 The company was also a significant rope producer.
-The first steamship was built in 1834 and in 1851 the company built the largest ship in Finland until then.
+The first steamship was built in 1834 and in 1851 the company built the largest ship in Finland at the time.
 The last sailing merchant ship was built in 1878.

 In the early 1880s the company employed 300 people.
 The major shareholder became William Crichton, the owner of the neighbouring yard.
 He bought the company and in 1883 he incorporated it to his own yard W:m Crichton & C:o Ab.

 Background

 Foundation of Wechter & Rungeen

 The history of the shipyard goes back to year 1732, when Turku merchants Esaias Wechter and Henric Rungeen founded a repair yard on east bank of river Aura, next to Korppolaismäki.
 Manager of the company was Vasa-born shipmaster Israel Hansson.
 At the beginning the company focused on repairing and maintaining vessels of the local shipowners, but it also ordered ships from Ostrobothnian shipbuilders.
 One of such vessels was Södra Finlands Wapn, which was owned jointly by Hansson, Rungeen, Wechter and few others.
 The ship operated successfully between Finland and Spain in 1732–1738, bringing every time at least 4 000 barrels of salt to Turku.